The L Word: Generation Q: Casting

 Jennifer Beals, Katherine Moennig, and Leisha Hailey reprised their roles from the original series.
 Bette and Tina's daughter Angelica, depicted as an infant in the original series, was portrayed as a teenager by Jordan Hull.
 Sarah Shahi stated that she would reprise her role as Carmen de la Pica Morales, though Showtime did not officially confirm her involvement, and Shahi ultimately did not appear in the series.
 Pam Grier stated that she would not reprise her role as Kit Porter due to shooting conflicts with the ABC series Bless This Mess.
 Kit was subsequently written out of the series as having died of a drug overdose.

 Ryan stated that she wished to introduce new characters to the series in order to have it "live on in a different space."
 Arienne Mandi, Leo Sheng, Jacqueline Toboni, and Rosanny Zayas were confirmed as series regulars on June 24, 2019, and Sepideh Moafi was confirmed as a series regular on August 2, 2019.
 Brian Michael Smith and Stephanie Allynne were confirmed for recurring guests on June 27, 2019.
 Olivia Thirlby, Fortune Feimster, Lex Scott Davis, and Sophie Giannamore were confirmed for guest roles on July 23, 2019, while Freddy Miyares, Jamie Clayton, and Carlos Leal were confirmed for recurring roles on July 31, 2019.
 On December 2, 2019, Jillian Mercado was cast in a recurring role.
 Laurel Holloman returning as Tina Kennard was teased during the series' promotion but not confirmed until the sixth episode aired; her appearance was revealed before the episode's opening credits.

 On December 9, 2020, for the second season, Jordan Hull was promoted to a series regular while Rosie O'Donnell, Donald Faison, and Griffin Dunne were cast to guest star as Carrie, Tom Maultsby and Isaac Zakarian, respectively.
 Anne Archer and Rosanna Arquette also returned from the original series to reprise their roles as Lenore Pieszecki and Cherie Jaffe, respectively.
 On July 27, 2022, Kehlani announced that they are set to guest star for the third season.
 On August 8, 2022, Margaret Cho, Joey Lauren Adams, and Joanna Cassidy were cast to guest star while Clayton was promoted to a series regular for the third season.
 On September 21, 2022, Fletcher announced that she is set to guest star for the third season.

+Filming

+The L Word: Generation Q utilized recognizable Los Angeles buildings such as the Millenium Biltmore Hotel and The Semi-Tropic.
+It also used outdoor locations such as Silver Lake Reservoir.